MacEwan University: City centre campus

 MacEwan Residence is a 13-story building and the only building not connected by pedway.
 In addition to a bicycle storage room, a hockey equipment storage room is also available for resident use.

 The Christenson Family Centre for Sport and Wellness houses a pool, fitness centre, spin studio, mind/body studio, and gymnasium.
 It is home to the MacEwan University Griffins basketball and volleyball programs who play in the Canada West conference of U Sports.
 It is also the training facility for all Griffins teams including soccer, cross country and the hockey teams who compete out of the Downtown Community Arena.
 Sport and Wellness was also used as the home of the Edmonton Chill, later the Edmonton Energy of the International Basketball League, for two seasons (2008 and 2009).

 In 2017, the university began construction of a 50,000 square foot student union building next to the Christenson Family Centre.
 The building is three stories tall, and held its official opening in January 2020.

+Allard Hall located on the west most side of the MacEwan downtown campus was completed and opened in September 2017.
+It is a 420,000 square foot building that houses the Faculty of Fine Arts and Communications.

+May 9, 2024, was the groundbreaking for the new School of Business building.
+It is slated to be completed and open by 2027.

-Former Campuses
+Former campuses

 The university's South Campus, located in Mill Woods, closed in 2014, with all of its programs relocated to City Centre Campus.
 The Centre for the Arts and Culture (CAC) campus was located on the west end of the city in West Jasper Place.
 CAC closed in 2017 when MacEwan relocated the Faculty of Fine Arts and Communications to Allard Hall at City Centre Campus.

 The Centre for the Arts and Communications (formerly known as Jasper Place Campus) was located in Edmonton's west end on the north east corner of 156 Street and 100 Avenue.
 The Centre for the Arts and Communications (CFAC) housed several creative programs in arts and cultural management, design, fine art, communications, music, theatre arts and theatre production, including MacEwan University's Bachelor of Music in Jazz and Contemporary Popular Music.
 In the fall of 2017, all CFAC programs and operations were relocated to a new building located on MacEwan's City Centre Campus.
 The building is approximately 430,000 square feet in size and connect via pedway to the Robbins Health Learning Centre.